Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Model Evaluation

-Following our benchmark, we present simulation results using the evaluation metrics introduced in Section~\ref{sec:eval}.
-These results assess the accuracy of modeled human behaviors across typing groups and baseline systems, and demonstrate the model’s ability to capture individual differences.
-We also examine generalization to systems without suggestions or auto-correction.
-We also analyze behavioral strategies, including typing trace comparisons between the human and the agent, and the effects of word length on suggestion usage.
+In the following, we use this benchmark to evaluate how well the WSTypist reproduces human behavior across typing groups and baseline systems, its ability to capture individual differences, and its generalization to settings without suggestions or auto-correction.
+We also investigate whether behavioral strategies observed in human typists also emerge in the simulation model, such as the effect of word length on suggestion usage.
+Our evaluation relies on two human datasets containing both keystroke and gaze data.
+The WS-Gaze dataset~\cite{2025suggestion} is the only available dataset of typing with word suggestions that includes gaze data, while the How-we-type-mobile dataset~\cite{jiang2020we} captures standard typing without suggestions and is used to assess generalizability beyond ITE settings.
 For each condition, except where specified, we trained eight agents and fitted their cognitive parameters to align as closely as possible with the target group’s behavior across the metrics.
 Each agent is then evaluated based on the average performance over 100 words (corresponding to ca. 20 sentences in a typical typing study~\cite{mackenzie2003phrase}) with reported values being means and standard deviations across all words and agents.